lh3/OpenHGL/README.md

 Criteria in sample selection:

  * Publicly available, though the data use policy may vary between sources
- * Requiring accurate long reads such as PacBio HiFi or the latest ONT R10.4.1
+ * Requiring PacBio HiFi for base accuracy
  * Requiring ultra-long Nanopore reads for assembly through difficult regions
  * Requiring trio or Hi-C data for chromosome-scale phasing
  * Independent samples